a0still/adktoposit/knowledge_base/markdown/shrink_docs/04_faqs/common_questions.md

 ### What is shrink?

 **Answer:**
-Shrink refers to the loss of inventory between what is recorded (Book inventory) and what is physically available (SKU inventory).
+Shrink refers to the loss of inventory between what is recorded (Book inventory) and what is physically counted (During annual inventory).
 In retail, shrink represents financial losses due to missing merchandise, theft, damaged goods, or errors in inventory management.

 **Where to See It:**
-Review your **Inventory Recap Report (IRR)** - shrink appears as the "Book vs SKU" variance.
-When Book (what you should have) is higher than SKU (what you actually have), that difference is your shrink.
+Review your **Inventory Recap Report (IRR)** - shrink indicators can be variances such as the "Book vs SKU" variance, markdowns higher or lower than normal or purchases higher or lower than normal.
+When Book inventory is higher than SKU (system on-hand) inventory, that difference is your most likely indicator that a store will shrink.
+The IRR shows shrink indicators for further research by department (book, sku, markdowns, purchases and sales), helping you identify where losses are likely occurring.

 **Key Points:**
-- Shrink is measured as the difference between Book and SKU inventory values shown on the IRR
+- Shrink is measured during physical inventory as the difference between Book and actual physical count
+- Book vs SKU variance is the best monthly indicator/predictor of shrink
 - Main causes include theft (internal and external), administrative errors, vendor fraud, and damaged merchandise
 - Shrink directly impacts profitability and store performance metrics
-- The IRR Dashboard shows shrink by department, helping you identify problem areas
+- The IRR Dashboard shows shrink indicators for further research by department (book vs sku, markdowns, purchases and sales), helping you identify problem areas

 **Related Topics:** [Shrink Definition](../01_core_concepts/shrink_definition.md), [Book vs SKU](../03_systems/book_vs_sku.md), [IRR Reporting](../03_systems/irr_reporting.md)